 Why is it necessary?

-The one minute APGAR assessment provides information about the baby’s physical health, and helps the physician determine if immediate or future medical treatment will be required.
-The five minute assessment measures how the baby has responded to previous resuscitation attempts, if such attempts were made.
+The one minute APGAR assessment provides information about the baby’s physical health and helps the physician determine if an immediate or future medical treatment will be required.
+The five-minute assessment measures how the baby has responded to previous resuscitation attempts if such attempts were made.

 What conditions does the APGAR test evaluate?